 - By far the most significant issue is the expected placement of Ohio and Indiana in the Southern Region, which disrupts the land-based territorial contiguity of the Northeast.
-This is because Ohio has been Red eight times since 1968, although in more recent times voted twice for Obama, and Indiana has been consistently Red since 1968 except for the single Blue in 2008.
+This is because Ohio has been Red nine times since 1968, although in more recent times voted twice for Obama, and Indiana has been consistently Red since 1968 except for the single Blue in 2008.
 However, since Illinois has been consistently Blue since 1992, it will certainly opt for inclusion in the Northeast. - Three Northeast states helped to give Trump his victory by narrow margins in 2016: Pennsylvania (Blue since 1992 except for 2016), Michigan (also Blue since 1992 except for 2016), and Wisconsin (Blue since 1988 except for 2016).
-These results could well change back to their earlier pattern; in the election for governor in 2018, e.g., the Democratic victor won over the Republican with a 10% margin (55% to 45%) out of a total of over 4 million votes cast for both.

-- Minnesota has been staunchly Blue for all but a single election (1972) since 1964 and even earlier.
-It too will have strong motivation to join the Northeast. - 3) THE CENTRAL (MIDWEST): - Thirteen out of the fifteen states allocated to the Midwest have very consistent records of voting Red over recent decades. - The two exceptions are New Mexico, which has been Blue since 1992 except for 2004; and Colorado, which has been Blue since 2008.
-These two states are likely to feel somewhat out of place in this region, and may press hard for some special considerations as a result.
-But since the two states to the west of them (Utah and Arizona) have been consistently Red for a long time, it is difficult to see how this placement could or would be changed by shifting all four of them to the West Region.
-On the other hand, Arizona (Red since 1952 except only for 1996) has been changing towards Blue recently, and if this trend were to continue, there might be a concerted push from Arizona, New Mexico, and Colorado for these three states to join Pacifica. - If Texas were a sovereign country on its own, its economy would rank tenth in the entire world in the present global set of nations.
+In the election for governor in 2018, e.g., the Democratic victor won over the Republican with a 10% margin (55% to 45%) out of a total of over 4 million votes cast for both.
+The presidential results reverted to their earlier pattern in 2020, although narrowly so in the case of Wisconsin. - Minnesota has been staunchly Blue for all but a single election (1972) since 1964 and even earlier.
+It too will have strong motivation to join the Northeast. - 3) THE CENTRAL (MIDWEST): - All thirteen states allocated to the Midwest have very consistent records of voting Red over recent decades. - If Texas were a sovereign country on its own, its economy would rank tenth in the entire world in the present global set of nations. - 4) THE WEST (PACIFIC): - New Mexico has been Blue since 1992 except for 2004; Colorado has been Blue since 2008; Arizona (Red since 1952 except only for 1996) flipped to Blue in 2020 by a very small margin. - Alaska has been consistently Red since 1968, an outlier in this otherwise solidly Blue major region; but it has a small population and no real alternative options in the breakup scenario in geographical terms.